jaanga/jaanga.github.io/demo/aa/images/readme.md

 View 5

-_Is the space at the end of the upper rill between two columns a 'niche'?_
+_Is the space at the end of the upper rill between two columns a 'niche' (same as previous)?_

 <br>